daixijun/mc-docs.zh-cn/articles/governance/policy/concepts/guest-configuration.md

 Virtual machines can use [private link](../../../private-link/private-link-overview.md) for communication to the Guest Configuration service.
 Apply tag with the name `EnablePrivateNeworkGC` and value `TRUE` to enable this feature.
-The tag can be applied before or after Guest Configuration policies are applied to the machine.
+The tag can be applied before or after Guest Configuration policy definitions are applied to the machine.

 Traffic is routed using the Azure
 [virtual public IP address](../../../virtual-network/what-is-ip-address-168-63-129-16.md) to